 In the meantime, a woman had come in and started talking to the bartender.
 Her dog, off the leash, walked over to stand at the singers’ feet and stare balefully up at them, which I found particularly funny.
 When they finally finished the song, amid much top-volume pitchiness and elbowing, the dog took a final step toward them and vomited at their feet.
 No one saw this but me.
 I have never laughed harder.
 I thought I was going to die.
 It took me many, many minutes to explain, first to Jay (who howled and collapsed tunelessly onto the piano keys) and then to the waitress who kept bringing he and me water and napkins.

 Years later, telling this story to what I thought was yet another skeptical audience, one of the listeners turned out to be the dog’s owner, and she remembered the incident.
-Thank you, Siobhan (and comedic dog Sappho) for vouching for me and my unbelievable story!
+Apparently, a third similarly-talentless octogenarian had passed the week before, and she had been telling the story that he possessed the dog and delivered the scathing review.
+Thank you, S (and psychic dog Sappho) for vouching for me and my unbelievable story!